titaschanda/TenNetLib.jl/docs/src/ttn/ttn.md

 ---

 !!! info
-    TeNLib.jl can automatically handle system-sizes that are not powers of 2.
+    TenNetLib.jl can automatically handle system-sizes that are not powers of 2.
 No special care is needed for such system-sizes.

 | TTN for system-size 12 | TTN for system-size 14|